-- Students will have the appropriate academic coursework for successful transfer. - > Students will have appropriate awareness of transfer requirements. - Students will have adequate preparation to be academically successful after transfer to other institutions. - Students will be able to obtain Bachelor's and advanced degrees by continuing their studies in a 2 + 2 program, a systemwide transfer agreement, or other partnership agreement. - -- This policy adopted on 10-16-97
+- Students will have the academic prerequisites sufficient for successful transfer. - Students will have appropriate knowledge of transfer requirements. - Students will have adequate preparation to be successful after transfer to other colleges or universities. - Students will be able to obtain Bachelor's and advanced degrees through studies sponsored by Barton County Community College.